256dpi/jsonapi/README.md

 **An extensible JSON API implementation for Go.**

-Package `jsonapi` provides structure and methods to implement JSON API compatible APIs.
+Package `jsonapi` provides structures and methods to implement JSON API compatible APIs.
 Most methods are tailored to be used together with the echo framework, yet all of them also have a native counterpart in the `compat` sub package that allows implementing APIs using the standard HTTP library.

 # License